Worcester College, Oxford: Traditions

 Every three years in June, the college hosts a commemoration ball.

-The College holds a Formal Hall every day of term except on Mondays, Fridays and Saturdays; dress is formal with gowns compulsory for students who choose to attend.
-Before each meal, the College grace is recited by a scholar, or student studying a field related to Literae Humaniores.
+The College holds a Formal Hall on several days of the week; dress is formal with gowns compulsory for matriculated students.
+Before each meal, the college grace is recited by a scholar, or student studying a field related to Literae Humaniores.
 The text is the same as that recited at Christ Church but, in comparison, always given in the long form, in Latin: